 What Will You Study

-This discipline has a strong approach to supporting students, whether through reading groups, research methods study classes, opportunities to present and review research projects or links with external presenters.
+The discipline as a strong approach to supporting students, whether through reading groups, research methods study classes, opportunities to present and review research projects or links with external presenters.
 There is good support from the library and a vigorous seminar programme.
 We enjoy good working relationships with related departments and centres, and joint supervision arrangements are possible.